TechNerdJames/streamables/README.md

 ## Optimizations

-To improve this project, I will refactor my code so it's more efficient and so the CSS isn't all in one file but broken up based on each React component.
+To improve this project, I will be refactoring my code so it's more efficient and so the CSS isn't all in one file but broken up based on each React component.

 ## Lessons Learned: